-In addition to the Annual Meetings, the IMF's International Monetary and Financial Committee (IMFC) and the joint World Bank-IMF Development Committee hold meetings each spring to discuss progress on the work of the institutions.
+In addition to the Annual Meetings, the IMF's International Monetary and Financial Committee (IMFC) and the joint World Bank-IMF Development Committee (DC) hold meetings each spring to discuss progress on the work of the institutions.
 While the plenary session of the IMF and World Bank’s Board of Governors is scheduled only during the Annual Meetings in the autumn, these highly attended meetings feature an extensive program of seminars, regional briefings, press conferences, and many other events focused on the global economy, international development, and the world’s financial markets.
-This year’s Spring Meetings events took take place in Washington, D.C., on April 17-19.
+This year’s Spring Meetings events will take place in Washington, D.C., during the week of April 11-17.

 What’s on the agenda?

-The Annual Meetings will open with the plenary, which will be held on the morning of October 9 and feature speeches by the Chairman of the Board of Governors and the heads of the two institutions.
-The plenary session of the World Bank Group and the IMF Boards of Governors is scheduled only during the Annual Meetings in the autumn.
+The Annual Meetings will open with the plenary, which will be held on the morning of October 7 and feature speeches by the Chairman of the Board of Governors and the heads of the two institutions.

 Various country groups, such as the Group of Twenty (G-20), the Group of Twenty-Four (G-24), and the Commonwealth also take the opportunity to hold Ministerial-level meetings ahead of, or during the Annual and Spring Meetings.
 For more details, see the Guide to Committees, Groups, and Clubs.